jinsung-kim/jinsung-kim.github.io/about.md

 Welcome...
 A place to where I write my thoughts on books I have read.
 Due to the volume of books that I read, it is often easy for myself to forget which to recommend to others.
 For this reason, this page is mainly for myself to reflect on the literature that I come across.

 I try to only review books that I have completed - which is the reason the ratings skew towards higher scores.
 Books not fully completed are marked with a **DNF**.
-I do go back sometimes to update scores.
+Books I deem too short are marked with a **NR**.

 I usually have a personal copy of most reviewed books that I am more than happy to lend out to personal friends.

 ### What are you currently reading?

-_Chronicle of a Death Foretold_
-by Gabriel García Márquez
+_One Hundred Years of Solitude_ by Gabriel García Márquez

 ### Favorites books?